Estate Planning Attorneys

 When you create a living trust, you transfer any real property you own into the trust which you want the trust to control.
 While you are alive, you control and manage the living trust.
 You can amend it, modify terms, or revoke it.
 You can sell or refinance any real property owned by the trust, you simply sign documents as trustee of the trust.

 When creating the trust, you also name a successor trustee.
 That individual then takes over control of the trust and trust property when you pass away, allowing them to sell and manage trust property without having to go through probate or any court process.
 They are responsible, of course, to manage and distribute the trust according to your wishes as set forth in the trust.
 With a living trust, you also have a lot more freedom to control your property after you pass away.

 For example, if you have minor children, you can set up the trust so that they receive property when they reach a certain age, or even have multiple distributions when they reach certain ages.
 Instead of receiving assets outright at age 18, a trust can call that they would receive 1/3 of their share at age 22, 1/3 at age 25, and 1/3 at age 30.

 If you have any questions or would like an overview of the process, feel free to contact us for a free telephone consultation.
 We will explain the legal process in creating these documents, determine what would be most beneficial to you, and figure out a game plan moving forward.

-At The Werner Law Firm, we have counseled clients in various aspects of the estate planning process since 1975.
-Our Santa Clarita lawyers can help you develop a will and trust to guide the distribution of your property after your passing.
+Since 1975, Werner Law Firm has been counseling clients in various aspects of the estate planning process.
+Our estate attorneys can help you develop a will and trust to guide the distribution of your property after your passing.
 During a free case evaluation, our legal team can help you determine which steps you should take to secure and protect your property.